 - Maritime disasters such as Titanic and Lusitania, and the lessons learnt,

 - The Years Cruising Stopped (Pandemic Impact on Cruising).

 My first ever maritime lecture was in August 2008 aboard the QE2 during a Mediterranean cruise that was part of her farewell season.
 Speaking aboard QE2 had been a long-term goal of mine so I jumped at the opportunity and haven’t looked back.

-I have also been a keynote speaker at conferences and events including two engagements at the Cancer Council’s annual fundraising luncheon at the Hilton Hotel.
+I have also been a keynote speaker at conferences and events including engagements for the Cancer Council at the Hilton Hotel.